glouppe/info8006-introduction-to-ai/projects/project2/README.md

 		- 0 point : less than 25% correct specifications.

 Note that your implementation might be tested on other layouts, with Pacman moving arbitrarily.

+:warning: Take care of providing a clearly written report, which fully follows the provided template.
+We reserve the right to refuse to evaluate a report (i.e. to consider it as not provided) which would be difficult to read and understand.
+We may also refuse to evaluate discussion blocks that are truly confusing, even if the underlying idea might be right.
+Sanctions will be imposed in case of non-respect of the guidelines about the structure and length of the report:

+ - Any modification of the template: **- 2 points**
+ - Only the first 5 pages of the report will be taken into account for the evaluation.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.
 Cases of plagiarism will all be reported to the Faculty.